BJMdotNET/pr1nc3/publications/billboard/billboard-2016.md

 ## April 2016 (7)

- - [**"Prince Remembered by Childhood Best Friend and Bandmate André Cymone : 'There Was a Lot More to Him Than What People Saw'"**](https://www.billboard.com/articles/news/magazine-feature/7348518/prince-childhood-friend-bassist-andre-cymone-remembrance) in [Billboard](https://www.billboard.com/) on 28 April 2016 about André Cymone, Morris Day ([mirror](https://web.archive.org/web/*/https://www.billboard.com/articles/news/magazine-feature/7348518/prince-childhood-friend-bassist-andre-cymone-remembrance))
+ - [**"Prince Remembered by Childhood Best Friend and Bandmate André Cymone : 'There Was a Lot More to Him Than What People Saw'"**](https://www.billboard.com/articles/news/magazine-feature/7348518/prince-childhood-friend-bassist-andre-cymone-remembrance) in [Billboard](https://www.billboard.com/) on 28 April 2016 about André Cymone, Michael Jackson, Morris Day ([mirror](https://web.archive.org/web/*/https://www.billboard.com/articles/news/magazine-feature/7348518/prince-childhood-friend-bassist-andre-cymone-remembrance))

 ----